 Anthony P. Kearns, III joined with Victor A. Rotolo to form Kearns Rotolo Law as of January 2022.
-In his role as managing partner, Mr. Kearns will continue to focus on matters pertaining to criminal defense, personal injury, and domestic violence.
+In his role as managing partner and as a highly skilled courtroom advocate, Mr. Kearns will continue to focus on matters pertaining to criminal defense, personal injury, family law, municipal matters and domestic violence.

 As a criminal defense attorney with statewide recognition, Mr. Kearns has the distinction of having worked both sides of the criminal justice system.
 A former Hunterdon County Prosecutor, Mr. Kearns was only one to have been appointed to this position for two terms, making him Hunterdon’s longest serving prosecutor.
 As the county’s Chief Law Enforcement Officer, Mr. Kearns managed and led of team of nine assistant prosecutors and approximately 30 detectives with the goal of detecting, prosecuting and preventing criminal activities.
 This experience gives Mr. Kearns unique insight into how the state prepares and prosecutes criminal cases, which he then uses to mount skilled and powerful defenses of the charges against his clients.